 The ability to get out of the house and go where you want when you want is a freedom many of us have enjoyed since we were sixteen.
 Driving is more than a routine part of adult life; it’s a powerful symbol of competence and independence.
-And the thought of having to give that up can be difficult.
+And the thought of having to give that up and look into accompanied transportation can be difficult.

 Because of the focused concentration and fast reaction time required for a driver to remain safe, and since these abilities can decline as we grow older (even more so for a senior with Alzheimer’s disease), it can be a real challenge for family members to determine when it’s the right time for a loved one to give up the keys.

 Since Alzheimer’s disease can diminish reasoning and judgment skills, your loved one may not be open to the recommendation to stop driving, so it then becomes the responsibility of family caregivers to determine when their loved ones need to stop driving for safety’s sake.
 Consider taking a drive with your loved one and watch for the following warning signs of unsafe driving:

 - Braking harder than normal for stoplights and stop signs

 - Problems with changing lanes or making turns